Join us for the first annual Women in Technology Symposium!

 Are such policies sufficient to bring women into parity with men, both in numbers and in pay, or are other nuances hindering full participation of women in the tech workforce?
 What incentives have inspired those women who have persisted in these fields?
 And what unique perspectives do women bring to a range of domains that make technology solutions more creative, robust, and equitable?

-At this public event, leaders and champions of women in technology will offer their thoughts on challenges to achieving gender diversity at all organizational levels of industry, academia, and the public sector.
+At the Women in Technology Symposium, leaders and champions of women in technology will offer their thoughts on challenges to achieving gender diversity at all organizational levels of industry, academia, and the public sector.
 We will also present the first CITRIS Athena Awards, to honor inspiring women and organizations making outstanding technical contributions and supporting the next generation of women and girls.

 Presented by CITRIS and the Banatao Institute and the Center for Long-Term Cybersecurity, and other partners from industry and academia.